rkrux/twittersearch/README.md

     ./twittersearch

 Filtered tweets will be displayed on terminal screen.
-Take a look at screenshot for reference.
+Output is attached for reference.